-Reglan is also linked to a serious and potentially fatal syndrome known as Neuroleptic Malignant Syndrome (NMS).
+Reglan is also linked to a serious and potentially fatal syndrome known as Neuroleptic Malignant Syndrome (NMS), according to articles published in the Archives of Internal Medicine and other medical journals.
 Symptoms of NMS include hyperthermia, muscle rigidity, altered consciousness, irregular pulse, blood pressure or heartbeat or other symptoms.

-"In addition to forcing the manufacturers to place a black box warning on the labels of Reglan and metoclopramide, the FDA is requiring these companies to conduct a risk evaluation and mitigation strategy to ensure that patients are provided with a medication guide that discusses the risks associated with these drugs," says Mulderig.
+"In addition to requiring the manufacturers to place a black box warning on the labels of Reglan and metoclopramide, the FDA is demanding these companies conduct a risk evaluation and mitigation strategy to ensure that patients are provided with a medication guide that discusses the risks associated with these drugs," says Mulderig.
 "Unfortunately, these measures taken by the understaffed and underfunded FDA come much too late for the individuals who have already developed tardive dyskinesia or NMS from the long-term use of Reglan."